kelwSagashi/sagaCPU/README.md

 - Six 8-bit general purpose registers arranged in pairs, referred to as B,C; D,E; and H,L

-- A temporary register pair called W,Z, who loads the address to the SP
+- A temporary register pair called W,Z, which also loads the address to the SP

 The program counter maintains the memory address of the current program instruction and is incremented automatically during every instruction fetch.
-The stack pointer maintains the address of the next available stack location in memory.
-The stack pointer can be initialized to use any portion of read-write memory as a stack.
+The stack pointer contains an address of the location of some available stack in memory.
+The stack pointer can be initialized to read or write memory, it can also be used to load a character stack.

 ## INSTRUCTION SET